Strength Training Plan for Runners – Introduction

 #2.
 How often should runners lift weights?

-All you really need is 2-3 strength workouts per week to complement all those miles you’re running.
+Running is the most important type of training for runners, so most of your time and energy should be directed at it.
+All you need is 2-3 weekly strength workouts to complement all those miles you’re running.

 #3.
 When is the best time/day to do strength training?

-To avoid detracting from your running, you should lift weights on the days in between your runs (running rest days) or before or after days where you have planned for an easy run.
+To avoid detracting from your running, you should lift weights on the days between your running (running rest days) or before or after days when you have planned for an easy run.

 You may need to experiment to find the best time for strength training, as everyone responds differently.